 There’s also a lot of similarity between the relatively diminutive size of (not always, but over the last couple of decades, most commonly in the popular consciousness…)the aliens and that of some of the more ‘elfin’ Fay, such as the Bogans and the ever popular (and not evil, but dangerously indifferent to the human condition…)Dark Grey Man, the Bodach Glas of the British Isles, or the more malignant Duergar, or Grey Dwarves.

 Many of these beings are depicted in both tradition and modern fantasy fiction as being psychologically alien to humans, displaying at times behavior that seems bizarre by most mundane standards, as do the seemingly dispassionate Greys when they are claimed to eviscerate random livestock, press intricate designs in grain fields in oddly futile attempts to ‘communicate’ with us, or subject humans to embarrasing medical experiments, none of these for any apparent logical reason.

 I could go on with further points of similarity, but I think you get the idea.
 It seems apparent to me that this is just one piece in a larger picture showing that the UFO phenomenon is much more likely to be a psycho-cultural one than it would be truly extraterrestrial in nature.
 It seems to be a phenomenon that has been with us for a very long time in one form or another, and the devil is in the details.
 Very cool, and very interesting indeed.

-Posted on Wednesday, 0:18, June 10, 2009, in Misunderstandings & Nonsense and tagged Literature, Myths, Paranormal, Science Fiction, Skeptical Inquiry, Skepticism & Skeptics, Supernatural, UFO Lore, UFO Reports, UFO Sightings, UFOs, Wee Folk.
+Posted on Wednesday, 0:18, June 10, 2009, in Pseudoscience and tagged Literature, Myths, Paranormal, Science Fiction, Skeptical Inquiry, Supernatural, UFO Lore, UFO Reports, UFO Sightings, UFOs, Wee Folk.
 Bookmark the permalink.
 1 Comment.